 The Holy Family Parish of Cape Ann is located in Gloucester and Rockport, Massachusetts, and is the sponsor of the Holy Family Mission in Cevicos, Dominican Republic.

-The mission was founded in 2001 by Deacon William Kane, then of St. Joachim's Parish in Rockport and now of Holy Family Parish Mission, and has continued to thrive and grow.
-Since its founding, the Holy Family Parish Mission, with the untiring support of our partners in Cevicos, Hermanas Dominica de Fatima, has served hundreds through its medical mission.
+The mission was founded in 2001 by Deacon William Kane, then of St. Joachim's Parish in Rockport and now of Holy Family Mission, and has continued to thrive and grow.
+Since its founding, the Holy Family Mission, with the untiring support of our partners in Cevicos, Hermanas Dominica de Fatima, has served hundreds through its medical mission.

 In addition, we have, to date, provided small business loans to approximately 60 small business owners, making the difference between extreme poverty and meeting basic needs, as well as paid for college tuition and fees for 10 young adults from Cevicos.